Azure/PyRIT/doc/README.md

 Here are contributor guidelines:

 - Do not update `.ipynb` files directly.
 These are meant for consumption only and will be overwritten.
 - The code should be able to execute in a reasonable timeframe.
 Before we build out test infrastructure, we often run this manually and long running files are not ideal.
+Not all code scenarios need to be documented like this in code that runs.
+Consider adding unit tests and mocking.
-- This connects to various endpoints so it may not be easy to run (not all contributors will have everything deployed).
+- This code often connects to various endpoints so it may not be easy to run (not all contributors will have everything deployed).
 However, it is an expectation that maintainers have all documented infrastructure available and configured.
-  - Contributors: if your notebook updates something specifically, rerun it as ` jupytext --execute --to notebook  ./doc/affected_file.py`
+  - Contributors: if your notebook updates a `.py` file or how it works specifically, rerun it as ` jupytext --execute --to notebook  ./doc/affected_file.py`
   - Maintainers (bonus if contributors do this also): If there are big changes, re-generate all notebooks by using [run_jupytext.ps1](./run_jupytext.ps1) or [run_jupytext.sh](./run_jupytext.sh)
-- Some users use jupytext to generate `.py` files from `.ipynb` files.
+- Some contributors use jupytext to generate `.py` files from `.ipynb` files.
 This is also acceptable.
 - Please do not re-commit updated generated `.ipynb` files with slight changes if nothing has changed in the source